munificent/game-programming-patterns/book/data-locality.markdown

 start processing before the first one finishes.

 To do that, the CPU has to guess which instructions it will be executing next.
-In straight line code, that's easy, but with flow control, it's harder.
+In straight line code, that's easy, but with control flow, it's harder.
 While it's executing the instructions for that `if`, does it guess that the particle is active and start executing the code for the `update()` call, or does it guess that it isn't?